devtron-labs/devtron/docs/user-guide/global-configurations/authorization/api-tokens.md

 # API Tokens

-API tokens are like ordinary OAuth access tokens.
-They can be used instead of username and password for programmatic access to API.
-API token allows users to generate API tokens with the desired access.
-Only super admin users can generate tokens and see generated tokens.
+API tokens are the access tokens for authentication.
+Instead of using username and password, it can be used for programmatic access to API.
+It allows users to generate API tokens with the desired access.
+Only super admin users can generate API tokens and see the generated tokens.

 ## Generate API Token

-To generate API tokens, go to global configurations -> Authorizations -> API tokens and click on Generate New Token.
+To generate API tokens, go to Global Configurations -> Authorization -> API tokens and click `Generate New Token`.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/api-token/api-token-1.png)

-1. Enter a name for the token
+1. Enter a name for the token.
 2. Add Description.

-3. Select an Expiration date for the token(7 days, 30 days, 60 days, 90 days, custom and no expiration)
+3. Select an Expiration date for the token (7 days, 30 days, 60 days, 90 days, custom and no expiration).

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/api-token/api-token-2.png)